IMPORTANT INSTRUCTIONS FOR COMPLETING LOCAL SCHOLARSHIP APPLICATIONS

 - NEED: In the event of a tie, the scholarship committee will take into account the financial need of the applicants.
 The scholarship will be awarded to the applicant whose financial need is considered to be greater.

-- A personal essay weighs heavily as this is the vehicle from which we learn of an applicant’s goals, passion
+- A personal essay weighs heavily as this is the vehicle from which we learn of an applicant’s goals, passion and interests.

 - Candidates may be required to appear before the Scholarship Committee for a personal interview.